Binotto/cond-app/README.md

 # cond-app
 If you want to know more about this project, please contact me.
-Through my e-mail: matheus.binotto@hotmail.com.
+Through my e-mail.